 Combination Resume Template for Skills and Work Experience

-This combination resume template helps you present transferable skills and relevant work history in a way that feels clear, balanced, and credible.
-It is built for candidates who need a professional resume or CV layout that gives real weight to both qualifications and chronology.
+This combination resume template helps you present your transferable skills and relevant work history in a clear, balanced, and credible way.
+It is designed for candidates who need a professional resume or CV layout that gives real weight to both qualifications and employment chronology.

 Table of Contents